blay/blay.se/edgeryders.markdown

 at hand and does not resemble the traditional political organization with stable and clear membership.
-As Latour says “Unfortunately for those who make systems, actors do not stand still for long enough to take a group photo” [@Latour:ThePasteurizationOfFrance:1993 p.
-206].
-Similarly, edgeryders do act in collectives, but these collectives constantly change shape with individuals going in and out of them, being an actor in one today and another tomorrow.
+As Latour says “Unfortunately for those who make systems, actors do not stand still for long enough to take a group photo”.[^98] Similarly, edgeryders do act in collectives, but these collectives constantly change shape with individuals going in and out of them, being an actor in one today and another tomorrow.

 In that sense there is an individualism at work, the individual does not have a special loyalty to one group.
 However, it is very different from